sushilsridhar/cs-fundamentals/maths/COMBINATORICS.md

 (N! % m) * ( R! <sup>-1</sup> % m ) * ( (N-R)! <sup>-1</sup> % m)

 - if m is prime, apply fermat's theorem
-- R! & m are co-prime , iterate from 1 t0 m-1 and find
+- if m is not prime, and R! & m are co-prime , iterate from 1 t0 m-1 and find

 **<ins>Solution using combination properties</ins>**